 For this series of three blog posts, we’re focusing on oysters.
 Why?
 Well, the fact that they’re an incredible dish to pair with beer *cough* Tripel *cough* certainly doesn’t hurt.
-They also reside in a fascinating nook of food culture, and we wanted to give them a little more love than just listing off the names of some of our favorite oysters.
-(We’ll be saving that for part three of this blog series.)
 This first blog is an intro to our favorite bivalve.

 Oysters are old.
 Like, pre-ice age old.
 They’ve been eaten by many different predators for many years, humans now being their predator du jour.
 They’re filter feeders, meaning they suck in water filled with algae, and bits of microscopic stuff and spit out clean water.
 In fact, one oyster can filter fifty gallons of water per day.
 So they’re a remarkably beneficial creature to introduce to any river or bay’s ecosystem.

 Mark, from Basket Island, shucks an oyster of his own.